oslboreal/CfgAdmin/README.md

 Misc behavior and library settings.

---Edit the source to fix the type of the variables passed for the parameter of the parse methods.
+--Edit the source to fix the type of the variables passed for the parameter of the parse methods. - OK

---Commit the source code.
+--Commit the source code. - OK

+// bool getValue(string value, out type salida); // Sobrecargar con todos los tipos de datos primitivos.